First Posted: February 2016

 There was a nightclub on Seymour Street in the 1930s popularly known by those who went there as “Nigger Jean’s”.
-Ivan Ackery, in his memoirs, Fifty Years on Theatre Row (1980), had this to say about the club and its proprietress:
+The proprietress (a black lady, originally from Texas) was known locally as Jean or Jeannie Fuller (ca1897 – ?); her full formal name, however, was Imogene.
+Ivan Ackery, in his memoirs, Fifty Years on Theatre Row (1980), had this to say about Jean’s club: